 Lies, good ones, are cleverly and discretely camouflaged.
 A lie will take truth and twist it around, just enough for it to retain the appearance of truth so it can infiltrate our mind undetected and unquestioned.
 Then it is able to alter and subtly change our beliefs.
 Once we have incorrect beliefs we may make bad decisions and head down paths we should not take.
 So how can we know real truth from "almost truth"?

-First, the more we believe we ‘know’ all about something, the more closed off we are to new information, and as a result we can miss the truth.
+First, the more we believe we ‘know’ all about something, the more closed off we are to new information.
 We must learn to question and test the information we are ‘fed’ - both new and and what we think we already know.
 When questioned, lies will eventually unravel.
 However when the truth is questioned, it is made stronger.
-The key is we must be willing to question and dig a little deeper when our “spider sense” is tingling.
+The key is we must be willing to question and dig a little deeper when our "spider sense" is tingling.
 Sometimes just taking a few minutes to check the validity of something with other sources is enough.

 My whole life I grew up being told that eating carrots was good for my eyes and creates better night vision.
 The facts however are slightly different.
 First, it is true that a vitamin A deficiency will cause night blindness.
 What is not true is that an excess of vitamin A will give you superior night vision.

 Second, carrots are not as good a source of vitamin A as we may think.
 Carrots contain Beta-carotene, which is a precursor to Vitamin A. The body converts Beta-carotene into Vitamin A, but other sources of Vitamin A such as liver and eggs contain preformed (retinoid) vitamin A which is the final (useful) form of the vitamin our bodies need.
 Beef liver has nearly eight times as much Vitamin A (in a more useful form) as a carrot.
 Among vegetables, a sweet potato has more Beta-carotene than a carrot.